-With America still in the midst of a serious economic slowdown, New Jersey families have felt a great deal of uncertainty as their incomes, savings and jobs remain in jeopardy.
-With an official state jobless rate above 9-percent, many have already lost their jobs.
-Many have seen their work hours reduced or have been forced to take a pay cut.
+With America still experiencing the slowest recovery from recession since World War II, New Jersey families have felt a great deal of uncertainty as their incomes, savings and jobs remain in jeopardy.
+With an official state jobless rate still above 5 percent, many who have lost their jobs continue to have trouble finding new ones.
+Many others have seen their work hours reduced or have been forced to take a pay cut.

-At the same time, New Jersey taxpayers already bear one of the heaviest tax burdens in the nation from state taxation.
+At the same time, New Jersey taxpayers already bear one of the heaviest tax burdens in the nation from state, county, and local taxes: income taxes, property taxes, and sales taxes.

 To me, there could not be a worse time to raise federal taxes!